 There are two key exemptions available for Aboriginal and Torres Strait Islanders.

-Firstly, the Nature Act and Fisheries Act are both subject to the Native Title Act 1993 which provides that holders of native title rights cannot be restricted by State law from engaging in certain activities on land over which native title has been granted.
-To fall within this exemption, the native title holder must be exercising a native title right or interest (i.e. the use must have a traditional basis), and the resource must be taken for the purpose of satisfying the native title holder’s personal, domestic or non-commercial communal needs.
-It is unclear if this could be relied upon to cover artwork made for commercial sale.
+Firstly, the Nature Act and Fisheries Act are both subject to the Native Title Act 1993 (Cth) which provides that holders of native title rights cannot be restricted by State law from engaging in certain activities on land over which native title has been granted.54 To fall within this exemption, the native title holder must be exercising a native title right or interest (i.e. the use must have a traditional basis), and the resource must be taken for the purpose of satisfying the native title holder’s personal, domestic or non-commercial communal needs.
+It is unclear if this could be relied upon to cover artwork made for commercial sale and you should seek further legal advice before seeking to rely on this provision.

-- The Pitta Pitta People hold native title over 33,708 sq km in the Shire Councils of Boulia, Cloncurry, Diamantina and Winton.
+- the Pitta Pitta People hold native title over land in the Shire Council of Boulia.55

 Secondly, there are a number of exemptions under Queensland legislation allowing Aboriginal or Torres Strait Islander people to: